-- Figure 7.
-Insertion of the Post Reo Ring - 4.
-Insert the Flexfence post into the plastic HDPE sleeve. - 5.
+- 4. Insert the Flexfence post into the plastic HDPE sleeve. - 5.
 Push the Flexfence post and the plastic HDPE sleeve into the wet concrete so that the top of the plastic sleeve is at ground level.
 The posts are orientated so that the smooth face is towards the traffic face. - 6.
-Trowel the surface of the post footings and shape to provide fall away from the post sleeve.
+Trowel the surface of the post footings and shape to provide a slight fall away from the post sleeve.
+Any doming should not exceed 20mm in height.